cenurv/ecto_schema_store/README.md

 ## Edit Events ##

-A store supports the concept of an event after and an edit action is successful in the Ecto repo.
+A store supports the concept of an event after an edit action is successful in the Ecto repo.

 Events: